St. Henri (electoral district)

 Counting the ballots in the 1938 by-election in the riding of St. Henri; Camillien Houde, running for the Conservatives, lost to Joseph Arsène Bonnier for the Liberals.

 St. Henri (also known as St. Henry, St-Henri, Saint-Henri and Saint-Jacques) was a federal electoral district in Quebec, Canada, that was represented in the House of Commons of Canada from 1925 to 1988.

 This riding was created in 1924 as "St. Henri" riding from parts of Westmount—St. Henri.
 In 1933, its English name was changed to "St. Henry".
 In 1947, "St. Henry" was abolished when it was redistributed into "St-Henri" and St. Antoine—Westmount ridings.

 In 1952, "St-Henri" was abolished, and its territory transferred into a new riding named "Saint-Henri".
 In 1977, it was renamed Saint-Jacques.

-Following the 2003 redistribution, the area of the old St-Henri riding is now part of the riding of Jeanne-Le Ber.
+Following the 2003 redistribution, the area of the old St-Henri riding became part of the riding of Jeanne-Le Ber.